-In small saucepan, toast sesame seeds over medium heat for about 2 minutes, stirring occasionally.
-Watch them closely and remove from heat once sesame seeds are a golden brown.
-Set aside.
+- In small saucepan, toast sesame seeds over medium heat for about 3-4 minutes until golden brown, stirring occasionally.
+Cool slightly.

-In small bowl, combine miso paste, mirin, soy sauce, minced ginger, and honey.
-Mix well.
+- In small bowl, combine miso paste, mirin, oil, soy sauce, minced ginger, garlic, and honey.
 Stir in toasted sesame seeds.

-Coat salmon filets well in miso sauce and place on lightly greased foil-lined baking pan.
+- Coat salmon filets well in miso sauce and place on parchment- or foil-lined baking sheet.
 If using salmon filets with the skin on, place them skin side UP.

 - Broil a few inches away from the broiler for 10 minutes, watching closely so the salmon does not burn.